stcucufa/epistrophy/doc/manual.md

     map(fiber => fiber.await(async ({ value }) => loadImage(value)));
 ```

-* `Fiber.mapfirst(f)` is similar to `map`, but ends with the value of the first
+* `Fiber.mapfirst(f)` is similar to `Fiber.map(f)`, but ends with the value of
-child that ends.
+the first child that ends and cancels all the other children.

 * `Fiber.each(f)` is similar to `Fiber.repeat()` except that the child fiber
 is spawned for every element of the parent fiber’s (Array) `value`, and
 initialized with that value.
-This is a concurrent version of `Array.each`.
+This is a sequential version of `Array.each()`.

 For example, to display an array of images in quick succession for a
 flibpook-style animation with a given fps (frame per second) rate: